 Mr Howson, stated that he represented residents in Berry Lane, who strongly objected to the proposed access onto Berry Lane but not to the proposed development of the site itself.
 He believed that there were issues of safety for pedestrians as Berry Lane narrowed at its far end and was negotiated by six buses a day.
 He believed that the previous planning permissions for the site were not relevant.
 Mr Howson asked that the Committee consider an alternative exit from the site onto Wooldale Road that he believed provided a better route for children and parents going to Caroline Chisholm School.
 He commented that children's safety should be a concern to the Committee.
-In answer to questions Mr Howson commented that Wooldale Road ran at the back of Berry Lane and that no houses fronted onto Wooldale Road.
+In answer to questions Mr Howson commented that Wooldale Road.